 - The College at Brockport is a NCAA Division III college with 23 varsity sports advancing to NCAA Tournament competition more than 50 times.
 Our athletic teams also have won more than 65 SUNYAC Championships in 14 different sports.

 - 89 percent of the freshman class chooses to live in one of our 12 residence halls.
-There is a variety of living options to choose from, including our Living Learning Communities and our Town home Complex for juniors and seniors.
+There are a variety of living options to choose from, including our Living Learning Communities and our Townhome Complex for juniors and seniors.

 - Ellsworth, our College mascot, got his name from the College’s first football coach, Robert Ellsworth Boozer, in 1956.

-The Office of Research, Analysis & Planning has additional facts and figures that describe The College at Brockport.
+The Office of Research, Analysis and Planning has additional facts and figures that describe The College at Brockport.

 Last Updated 12/4/13